tus/tus-resumable-upload-protocol/protocol.md

 A partial upload is an upload which represents a chunk of a file.
-It is constructed by including the `Concat: partial` header when creating a new resource using the file creation extension.
+It is constructed by including the `Concat: partial` header when creating a new resource using the [File Creation](#file-creation) extension.
 Multiple partial uploads are merged into a final upload in a specific order.
 The server SHOULD NOT process these partial uploads until they are merged to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
 A final